Adapters

 Adapter Structure

-- Adapter Description Object: A static TypeScript object that describes the adapter's capabilities, endpoints, and configuration.
+- Adapter Description Object: Static metadata defining capabilities, endpoints, and authentication requirements

-- Adapter Function: A function that implements the core adapter methods.
+- Adapter Function: Implementation of the adapter interface methods

 Adapter Description Object

-The description object defines metadata about the adapter and its capabilities:
+The description object contains adapter metadata and endpoint definitions:

 id |